JolanAklin/NetickChatSystem/README.md

 RemoveNetConnection
 ```
 ### Sending messages
 Messages are sent from the client to the server, then the server dispatches the message to the right clients.
 Messages are dispatched automaticly.
+Chat messages can't exceed 1500 bytes in length (= to 1500 char when using alphanumerical char).

 From the server :
 ```